ApertureLab/Magento-CustomSmtp/README.md

 Description
 -----------

-_Baobaz CustomSmtp_ provides a full SMTP configuration in Magento.
+_CustomSmtp_ provides a full SMTP configuration in Magento.

 Features list:
 * Ability to setup host, port, username/password and secure mode (TSL or SSL)